 HILLSBORO, Ore.
 (AP) — Technology company Oracle says it will use $1.4 million in loans from the state of Oregon to expand its Hillsboro facility.

-Gov. John Kitzhaber's office said Tuesday that Oracle will get the loans in exchange for creating 130 full-time jobs and retaining 300 positions over the next two years.
+Gov. John Kitzhaber's office said on Tuesday that Oracle will get the loans in exchange for creating 130 full-time jobs and retaining 300 positions over the next two years.

 An Oracle vice president, Luke Kowalski, says the company will move production of data-center servers and storage systems from Mexico to Hillsboro.